tlau1860/academic-kickstart/content/authors/admin/_index.md

 I am a lecturer (assistant professor) in the [Department of Psychology](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/) at Royal Holloway, University of London.
 I received my PhD from [Harvard University](https://psychology.fas.harvard.edu/), where I was also affiliated with the [Institute for Quantitative Social Science](https://www.iq.harvard.edu/).

-We organize ourselves into social groups in every society, but our understanding of how people come to perceive others as “us” and “them” and the consequences of these perceptions on our actions and behaviors towards others is poorly understood.
+We form social groups and organizations in every society, but our understanding of how people come to perceive others as “us” and “them” and the consequences of these perceptions on our actions and behaviors towards others is poorly understood.
 My research refines existing theories on the inferences and consequences of social group memberships.
 To answer these questions, I have employed computational models and large observational datasets and used functional neuroimaging (fMRI), in-lab, field, and online experiments.